sunnyboi-i/Algorithms/StrongConComp/README.md

 # Strongly Connected Components Finder

 This repository contains an implementation of **Kosaraju’s algorithm** to find the **strongly connected components** in a directed graph.
-The algorithm efficiently identifies SCCs using depth-first search (DFS) and graph transposition.
+The algorithm efficiently identifies strongly connected componentss using depth-first search (DFS) and graph transposition.

 ## Problem Description